- Temporary reduction of normal working hours between 10% and 90% and from October between 30% and 80%.

-Companies suffering from revenue losses due to the spread of COVID-19 in the period from 16th of March 2020 till the 15th of September 2020 will benefit from financial measures in the form of subsidies to cover fixed costs.
+Companies suffering from revenue losses due to the spread of COVID-19 in the period from the 16th of March 2020 till the 15th of September 2020 may benefit from financial measures in the form of subsidies to cover fixed costs.
 The Austrian Government issued a directive regulating these financial measures.

-Excluded from the granting of subsidies are supervised legal entities in the financial sector which meet certain criteria, including particular credit institutions and insurance companies, institutions that are solely owned by local authorities or institutions that are majority-owned by local authorities and have an equity ratio of less than 75%, as well as companies that had more than 250 employees as of the 31st of December 2019 and dismissed more than 3% of their employees during the period under review.
+Supervised legal entities in the financial sector fulfilling certain criteria are excluded from the granting of subsidies – excluded are in particular credit institutions and insurance companies, institutions that are solely owned by local authorities or institutions that are majority-owned by local authorities and have an equity ratio of less than 75%, as well as companies that had more than 250 employees as of the 31st of December 2019 and dismissed more than 3% of their employees during the period under review.
 The granting of subsidies is also blocked if payments have been received from the non-profit organisation support fund.

 According to the respective amount of loss of sales, fixed costs are reimbursed as follows, provided that the total fixed cost subsidy amounts to at least EUR 2,000:

 The fixed cost subsidy is limited for each company with: